The Shug is a hybrid whose parent dogs are the German Shepherd and the Pug.

 He will also likely have the curly tail of the Pug.
 It will curl over his back.
 He is likely to appear stocky or chubby.
 He will have a deep and broad chest.

 Some Shugs also have white markings on the stomach and the chest.
-He will likely have a muzzle and a nose that’s black.
+He will likely have a muzzle and a black nose.

 The Shug will likely need very little maintenance.
 His coat will likely be short, and he will shed very little.